Code of Conduct

 4.6 Any breach of this Policy may constitute a disciplinary, contractual and even criminal prosecution for the individual or individuals concerned and may cause serious damage to the reputation and standing of the Festival, its representatives, and the local community.

-4.7 The Kincardine Scottish Festival & Highland Games has established principles to ensure that, at all times, working conditions in its operation and the operations of others are conducted safely and professionally, workers and volunteers are treated with dignity and respect, and that all Parties' operations and interactions (including those with the Public) are conducted in a respectful, lawful, ethical, and when applicable environmentally conscious way.
+4.7 The Kincardine Scottish Festival & Highland Games has established principles to ensure that, at all times, working conditions in its operation and the operations of others are conducted safely and professionally, workers and volunteers are treated with dignity and respect, and that all Parties' operations and interactions (including those with the Public)are conducted in a respectful, lawful, ethical, and when applicable environmentally-conscious way.

 4.8 Any of the parties listed in this Code of Conduct conducting or participating in any business outside of the park gates do so at their own risk and liability.
 The Festival is not responsible or liable for any festival representative or Public member participating in or operating in any activities outside of the park gates.
 This includes any damages to person(s), property or self, whether on public or private property.
 All Representatives agree that the Festival will be held harmless from any liability associated with any person(s) behaviour and/or conduct and/or any damages to person(s) and/or property outside of the park gates.